 Understand What AI Does Best

 One of the strongest points of AI is that it can scan research, pull out key details, and explain them in plain words.
-For example, you may type in a medical term you don’t understand, and the AI breaks it down into something much easier to digest.
-But remember, AI knows your medical history or the details of your health.
-Think of it as a guide, not as the one making the final call on your health.
+For example, you may type in a medical term you don’t understand, and the AI breaks it down into something much easier to digest, especially when aiming for the safe use of AI for health information.

 Always Look at Where the Information Comes From

 Some might rely on trusted medical journals, while others could be pulling from sources that aren’t as reliable.
-Before you take an answer, check if the tool explains where its knowledge is coming from.
-Moreover, the most reliable platforms usually connect to credible medical bodies or well-known health organisations.
-However, if you can’t see a source or if it’s vague, treat the information with caution.
+Before you take an answer, check if the tool explains where its knowledge is coming from to support the safe use of AI for health information.

 Don’t Use AI to Diagnose Yourself

-Using AI might end up convincing yourself that something serious is happening when it’s not, or worse, ignore something important.
+Using AI might end up convincing you that something serious is happening when it’s not, or worse, make you ignore something important.
 If you’ve been feeling unwell, you could ask AI to explain your symptoms, or you could use it to gather background questions to bring to your appointment.
-That way, you’re informed when you sit down with your doctor, but you’re relying on professional judgement for answers.

 Be Careful with Your Privacy

 Many AI health tools ask you to type in personal details, but your health information is sensitive.
 Some apps store information, and others might even use it for purposes you didn’t agree to.
-Take a few minutes to read the privacy policy and look for clear explanations of how your data is stored.
-Choose tools that make privacy a priority and avoid those that seem unclear about gathering personal details.
+Take a few minutes to read the privacy policy and look for clear explanations of how your data is stored, especially when practicing the safe use of AI for health information.

 Compare What You Read with Trusted Sources

 If you’re learning about a condition or treatment, cross-check the response with trusted health websites like the World Health Organization or your country’s health department.
 If the advice looks unusual, unclear, or too good to be true, check in with your doctor before acting on it.
-Using AI in combination with trusted sources reduces the chance of errors and helps you make better health decisions.

 Use AI as a Learning Tool, Not a Replacement

 You can use it to gain background knowledge about the questions you ask during an appointment.
 That way, you walk into your consultation with clarity, and the conversation becomes productive.
 Pairing AI insights with a doctor’s expertise gives you the best of both worlds.
-You get fast, easy-to-understand information, but you also get personalised guidance from someone who knows your medical history.

 Know the Limits of AI

 AI doesn’t know your emotions, your environment, or the small but important details that affect your well-being.
-It also doesn’t replace the intuition and judgement that comes from years of medical training.
-Keep in mind that recognising these limits keeps you from misusing AI tools.
-Make sure to use it for guidance and learning, but rely on health professionals when you need tailored advice or treatment.
+It also doesn’t replace the intuition and judgment that come from years of medical training.
+Keep in mind that recognizing these limits keeps you from misusing AI tools.

 Using AI Wisely